Abdulrehman-Baloch/Rent-Rides-App/README.md

 ### Configure the Database
 - Install PostgreSQL and create the database
 - Execute schema.sql to set up tables
 - Update database-config.properties with credentials

+### License
+- This project is open-source and available for educational purposes.

 ### Run the Application
 - Run Main.java to start the JavaFX application